UPDATE: 5:48 p.m., Feb. 14: This $950,000 property is now represented by Hayden Kelley, of Atlanta Fine Homes Sotheby's International Realty.

 After closing on the two-bedroom, two-bathroom loft in question, Victoria hired a team of local vendors and contractors for her first Atlanta flip.
 The palette was an 1,856-square-foot unit on the fourth floor—the top level, with views of the complex’s courtyard and iconic water tower—until an extension of the mezzanine brought the space closer to 1,950 square feet.

-Again, however, this is pretty much the antithesis of a fly-by-night flip.
 The iron staircase—a common motif in the building—was reconfigured for more kitchen space, with a blown-glass finial rolled in 24-karat gold leaf added for drama.
 The kitchen now includes a built-in, peek-a-boo espresso machine and artistic, focal-point range hood.

 Victoria took a cramped closet and bathroom in the upstairs primary suite and added a custom, walk-through storage system, oversized shower, and freestanding tub punctuated by aesthetically appropriate brass fixtures.